fonoster/routr/docs/administration/cli/cheatsheet.md

 All you need to add is the path to the property and the filter operators.
 For example:

 ```
-# This will return all the DIDs in Gateway 'gweef506'
+# This returns all the DIDs in Gateway 'gweef506'
 ./rctl get dids --filter "@.metadata.gwRef=='gweef506'"
 ```